FansubDB/Anime_Website-Parser/README.md

 # Anime_Website-Parser

-Parse some Anime website for my use:
+Parse some Anime websites for my use:
  * FansubDB.com
  * LiveChart.me